 Instead of applying for a long-term residence permit, you may be able to apply for Turkish citizenship after spending 5 years as a legal and duly resident in Turkey.

 Within that timeframe, you must not have a total interruption exceeding six months.
-You will also be asked to prove your ties to the country and intent to continue to settle (such as having a permanent or indefinite work contract, own property, etc.) as well as provide evidence of sufficient financial means to support yourself in Turkey.
-You must also have not been convicted of any crimes or have a disease that threatens public health.
+You will also be asked to prove your ties to the country and intent to continue settling (such as having a permanent or indefinite work contract, owning property, etc.) and provide evidence of sufficient financial means to support yourself in Turkey.
+You must also have not been convicted of any crimes or have a disease threatening public health.

 You will then have to pass an interview proving your ability to speak Turkish.